jianyanglab/SMR-Portal/Tutorial.md

 # A case study of using SMR-Portal.

 Here, we use **type 2 diabetes (T2D)** as a case study to illustrate how to utilize SMR Portal for exploring gene-trait associations.
-A total of 370 genes were identified by the SMR & HEIDI analyses using summary statistics from a large-scale GWAS (80,154 T2D cases and 853,816 controls, all of European ancestry) ([PMID: 35551307](10.1038/s41588-022-01058-3)) and all the pre-built xQTL datasets through online analyses (**Figure 1**), which have been incorporated into the SMR database.
+A total of 370 genes were identified by the SMR & HEIDI analyses using summary statistics from a large-scale GWAS (80,154 T2D cases and 853,816 controls, all of European ancestry) ([PMID: 35551307](10.1038/s41588-022-01058-3)) and all the pre-built xQTL datasets through online analyses (**Figure.
+1**), which have been incorporated into the SMR database.
 Taking the *KCNJ11* gene as an example, the SMR and HEIDI analyses suggest that eQTL signals of *KCNJ11* in blood, brain, and esophagus, an sQTL signal in brain and skeletal muscle, and an mQTL signal in blood all coincide with the T2D GWAS signal at the *KCNJ11* gene locus, implying its role in T2D pathogenesis.
-The association of *KCNJ11* expression in each of these tissues with T2D can be visualized using the `Locus plot` function, and a `Multi-xQTL locus plot` to display the associations of *KCNJ11* with T2D across multiple tissues and/or xQTL layers simultaneously (**Figure 2**).
-Additionally, clicking the `Trait-wise Visualization` button redirects to a new webpage, which displays a list of all genes identified for T2D on the left-hand side, and a multi-xQTL locus plot of a selected locus on the right-hand side (**Figure 3**).
-When querying *KCNJ11*, users can investigate the presence of other associated genes in this locus, `chr11:16585616-17896930`.
+The association of *KCNJ11* expression in each of these tissues with T2D can be visualized using the 'Locus plot' function, and a 'Multi-trait/xQTL locus plot' to display the associations of *KCNJ11* with T2D across multiple tissues and/or xQTL layers simultaneously (**Figure.
+2a**).
+Additionally, clicking the 'Trait-wise Visualization' button redirects to a new webpage, which displays a list of all genes identified for T2D on the left-hand side, and a multi-xQTL locus plot of a selected locus on the right-hand side (**Figure.
+3**).
+When querying *KCNJ11*, users can investigate the presence of other associated genes in this locus, 'chr11:16585616-17896930'.
 Notably, other prioritized genes in this locus include *NCR3LG1*, *ABCC8*, *PIK3C2A*, *NUCB2*, and *PLEKHA7*.
 Among these, *KCNJ11* and *ABCC8* are known targets for T2D therapy ([PMID: 12540637](10.2337/diabetes.52.2.568); [PMID: 26551672](10.1038/ng.3437)).
-The `Trait-wise Visualization` page features two interfaces: `The Most Significant` and `All xQTL Datasets`. `The Most Significant` interface displays each gene within the locus alongside the most significant SMR p-value for each omics layer.
-For a more detailed and customizable visualization, the `All xQTL Datasets` interface presents SMR results from various xQTL datasets, allowing users to select specific tissues or omics layers to generate customized locus plots (**Figure 4**).
+The 'Trait-wise Visualization' page features two interfaces: 'The Most Significant' and 'All xQTL Datasets'.
+'The Most Significant' interface displays each gene within the locus alongside the most significant SMR p-value for each omics layer.
+For a more detailed and customizable visualization, the 'All xQTL Datasets' interface presents SMR results from various xQTL datasets, allowing users to select specific tissues or omics layers to generate customized locus plots (**Figure.
+4**).
+In addition, researchers interested in identifying multiple traits associated with the specific gene *KCNJ11* can use the database page to search for *KCNJ11*.
+This search will reveal multiple traits linked to the gene, such as type 2 diabetes, HbA1c, diabetes, and glucose levels.
+Users can then visualize the results for several traits related to the same gene/locus simultaneously using the 'Multi-trait/xQTL locus plot' (**Figure.
+2b**).
+This visualization helps demonstrate scenarios where genetic associations for multiple complex traits and molecular phenotypes may be influenced by the same causal variant(s) (**Figure.
+5**).

+# Online analysis

 ## Figure 1.
 Creating a task for online SMR analysis